wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.1.0.4 =
+Upgrade your plugin now for 1 framework code tweak, 1 bug fix and new Italian translation.

 = 1.1.0.3 =
 Upgrade now for 2 framework code tweaks that makes your plugin fully compatible with WooCommerce version 2.1.11